18 top big data tools and technologies to know about in 2025

 - Both ad hoc interactive analytics and long-running batch queries.

-- Combining data from multiple systems in queries.
+- Queries that combine data from multiple systems through a federation feature.

 Also available to use in big data systems: NoSQL databases

-NoSQL software emerged in the late 2000s to help address the increasing amounts of diverse data that organizations were generating, collecting and looking to analyze as part of big data initiatives.
+NoSQL software emerged in the late 2000s to help address the increasing amounts of diverse data that organizations were generating and collecting as part of big data initiatives.
 Since then, NoSQL databases have been widely adopted and are now used in enterprises across industries.
 Many are open source or source available technologies that are also offered in commercial versions by vendors, while some are proprietary products controlled by a single vendor.
 Despite the name, many NoSQL technologies do support some SQL capabilities.
 As a result, NoSQL more commonly means "not only SQL" now.

 In addition, NoSQL databases themselves come in various types that support different big data applications.
 These are the four major NoSQL categories, with examples of the available technologies in each one: